-JR Pepper is a Brooklyn born-and-raised photographer, lecturer, retoucher and archivist.
+JR Pepper is a Brooklyn born-and-raised artist and professional eccentric.
 She holds both a BA and an MA in art history and is a multi-talented performer, lecturer and artist specializing in bizarre aspects of art and history.
 Her spirit photography has been featured worldwide including on VICE.com.
-She is proudest of her work with The Burns Archive, and Animal Haven Shelter.
+She has also acted as a digital imaging specialist for The Burns Archive for the past five years.

 Her photography has been seen with Gristle Tattoo, Rogue Space Gallery Chelsea, Trenton Artworks, GreenPoint Gallery, Lovecraft Bar NYC, The Jefferson Market Library, Babylon New York curated by Leonardo Casas, Alrealon Musique, Gothic Lolita Magazine, and various gallery shows in NY, Paris and Chile.